Rockies vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Logan Webb (4-6) for his 13th start of the season.
+- Alex Cobb (5-2) will take to the mound for the Giants and make his 13th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his ninth consecutive quality start.

-- Webb will look to finish five or more innings for the 13th start in a row.

 |Opponent